Statutory advisory committee vacancies

 - Personal information is defined in the Privacy Act 1988 (Cth) (Privacy Act).
 Your personal information is protected by law under the Privacy Act, which contains Australian Privacy Principles.
 For more information see the Office of the Australian Information Commissioner website.

 - The TGA is a division of the Department of Health (Health)

 - how you may access your personal information and seek correction of it.

 - how you can complain about a breach of the Australian Privacy Principles and how Health will deal with that complaint.

-The TGA collects personal information from you in order to administer your appointment or engagement as a TGA committee member and to communicate with you about committee business and processes.
-The TGA will disclose the basic biography of committee members on the TGA website.
+The TGA collects personal information from you in order to manage your appointment or engagement as a TGA committee member and to communicate with you about committee business and processes.
+The TGA will publish the basic biography of committee members on the TGA website.

 You expression of interest can be submitted via the Department of Health jobs list.

 Expressions of interest must be received by cob Tuesday, 31 July 2018.